guildai/guildai/guild/tests/batch-custom-optimizer.md

-# Batch runs - part 3
+# Batch runs - custom optimizer

-This is a continuation of batch tests [Part 1](batch-1.md) and [Part 2](batch-2.md).
-It illustrates the use of a project-defined optimizer.
+These tests illustrate the use of a custom optimizer.

 As with the previous tests, we use the `batch` sample project: